-Attaching a Chassis Ground Connection
+How to Attach a Chassis Ground Connection

 Before you connect the power or turn on the power to the SCE 2000 platform, it is required that you provide an adequate chassis ground (protective earth) connection for the SCE 2000 chassis.
 A grounding kit is provided with each SCE 2000.